-We take the security research community seriously and appreciate the valuable time spent participating in Bugcrowd programs.
-Each submission is reviewed with the respect that it deserves, and we have a commitment to set researchers up for success as reports move through the review process.
-This entails understanding the submission review process, respecting bounty guidelines, and effectively communicating with program owners and the Bugcrowd Application Security Engineering (ASE) team.
+We take the security research community seriously and appreciate the valuable time spent participating in Bugcrowd engagements.
+As each submission is thoroughly reviewed, we maintain our commitment to set hackers up for success as reports move through the review process.
+This entails understanding the submission review process, respecting bounty guidelines, and effectively communicating with engagement owners and the Bugcrowd Application Security Engineering (ASE) team.

 Submission Review Process: Time to Triage

-- If a submission has not changed state (Triaged/Duplicate/Out of Scope/Not Applicable/Not Reproducible) or has received no reply to by the 7th business day after reporting, we recommend making a polite inquiry on the submission asking for an update to the status of the report: “Can I provide any additional information to help with triage?” or “Hey guys, could I get a status on this report?”
+• If a submission has not changed state (Triaged/Duplicate/Out of Scope/Not Applicable/Not Reproducible) or has received no reply by the 7th business day after reporting, we recommend making a polite inquiry on the submission asking for an update to the status of the report using Request a Response

 Submission Review Process: Triage to Finalized Status

-From the ‘triaged’ state, we encourage our program owners to move a submission to a finalized status (Unresolved/Resolved/Not Applicable/Duplicate/Won’t Fix) within 14 days.
+From the ‘triaged’ state, we encourage our engagement owners to move the submission to a finalized status (Unresolved/Resolved/Not Applicable/Duplicate) within 14 days.

 Again, in the event that this does not occur as expected, take the following action:

 Occasionally, you may disagree with how a report has been classified.
 The following escalation path will keep your interactions professional and headed towards a positive resolution.
-If a submission is marked as ‘Won’t Fix:’
+If a submission is marked as ‘Not Applicable:’

-- Begin with a response/report as to why you feel it’s important to fix.
-Keep it professional.
+• Keep it professional.
 Highlight the technical vs business impact.
-Allow the program owner a chance to respond to your report.
-Please keep in mind that the final decision on whether or not to fix an issue is the customer’s, and that all submissions including those marked as Won’t Fix are subject to Bugcrowd’s Standard Disclosure Terms.
+Allow the engagement owner a chance to respond to your report.
+Please keep in mind that the final decision on whether or not to fix an issue is the customer’s, and that all submissions including those marked as Not Applicable are subject to Bugcrowd’s Standard Disclosure Terms.

-- If the program owner does not respond within 14 days, please escalate the issue to support@bugcrowd.com.
+• If the engagement owner does not respond within 7 days, please escalate the issue to support@bugcrowd.com.
 Don’t forget to include the submission ID in your message for easy tracking.

 Communication Considerations:

-Throughout the submission review, triage and closing processes, we expect researchers to adhere to best practices, avoiding these unproductive communication behaviors:
+Throughout the submission review, triage and closing processes, we expect hackers to adhere to best practices, avoiding these unproductive communication behaviors:

-- While tweeting can be a way to get a company’s attention, it’s unnecessary and potentially inflammatory when Bugcrowd’s established support channel exists for you.
-Bugcrowd’s support team is ready to help researchers and customers navigate disagreements in a fair and professional manner.
+• While tweeting can be a way to get a company’s attention, it’s unnecessary and potentially inflammatory.
+Bugcrowd’s support team is ready to help hackers and customers navigate disagreements in a fair and professional manner.

-- Attacking, berating or belittling ASEs or program owner(s) in the submission dialogue
+• Attacking, berating or belittling ASEs or engagement owner(s) in the submission dialogue

-- We understand that it can be very frustrating to have your work go unrewarded, but abusive communication will not be tolerated and may result in your Bugcrowd researcher profile being disabled.
-Disagreements may occur, but handling them professionally is important to establishing and maintaining a healthy long term working relationship.
+• We understand that it can be very frustrating to have your work go unrewarded, but abusive communication will not be tolerated and may result in your Bugcrowd hacker profile being disabled.
+Please see our Platform Behaviour Standards for more detail.

-- This automatically makes the interaction appear aggressive, and places everyone involved on the defensive and can shatter the initially fragile trust relationship that exists between a researcher and program owner.
+• This is considered aggressive and places everyone involved on the defensive.
+It can shatter the initially fragile trust relationship that exists between a hacker and engagement owner.

-- Requesting disclosure may be possible if the program’s terms allow it.
-If you aren’t sure what type of disclosure a program has, compare the wording on the program brief to this breakdown.
+• Requesting disclosure may be possible if the engagement’s terms allow it.
+If you aren’t sure what type of disclosure an engagement has, compare the wording on the engagement brief to our Vulnerability Disclosure Policy.
 Bugcrowd can help you responsibly disclose a finding as well – just reach out to Support@bugcrowd.com and we can help connect your report to the correct folks.

 In general, it’s important to remember that there is a human on the other side of the keyboard, and for a variety of reasons, all communications should be handled reasonably and respectfully.